rulewis/journey-optimizer.en/help/using/offers/offer-library/create-ranking-formulas.md

 and offer.characteristics.weather=@{_xdm.context.additionalParameters;version=1}.weather, offer.rank.priority + 5, offer.rank.priority)
 ```

->[!NOTE]
->
->when using the decisioning API - the context data is added to the profile element in the request body, for example:
+Note that when using the decisioning API, the context data is added to the profile element in the request body, such as in the example below.

-Ranking formula:
+Snippet from Request Body:

 ```
 "xdm:profiles": [